- Home

 - low levels of platelets (thrombocytopenia), increasing the risk of abnormal bleeding

-- damage to ovaries or testicles, which can make you unable to have children naturally (infertile)
+- damage to ovaries or testicles, which can make you unable to have children naturally (infertile).

-Video: Drug therapies for brain cancer
+Video: Chemotherapy for brain cancer

 More resources